Mary Henle: Schooling and life

-Mary Henle was born to a Jewish family on July 14, 1913, in Cleveland, Ohio, raised in family that placed a strong emphasis on education.
+Mary Henle was born to a Jewish family on July 14, 1913, in Cleveland, Ohio.
+Her family emphasized education.
 Mary Henle's mother Pearl Hahn Henle was a physician.
 Pearl's father, without being asked, enrolled Pearl into the study of medicine where she became one of the best physicians of the time.
 Henle's father Leo immigrated from Stuttgart, Germany to the United States in 1880 at the age of 15.
 Leo Henle moved to the United States for economic reasons and to pursue his dream of becoming a scientist.
-Unfortunately he was unable to become a scientist and settled as being a businessman while still continuing his education.
-Growing up in this academic environment encouraged Henle and her siblings to be strong in their academics.
-Her brother, Paul, became a professor of philosophy and her sister, Jane, studied archeology.

-Mary Henle first attended Smith College in 1930, where she got her bachelor's degree in French followed by her bachelor's degree in psychology in 1934.
-She then furthered her education in psychology by receiving her master's degree in 1935.
-While pursuing her master's degree, Henle met with James J. Gibson, Eleanor J. Gibson and Kurt Koffka, all very renowned teachers.
-Henle's encounter with Koffka aroused her interest in Gestalt Psychology, prompting her to want to know more about the idea.
-Henle went on to get her Ph.D. at Bryn Mawr College where she was hired as an assistant for Harry Helson.
-Under Helson's watch she was able to get a solid education in experimental methods.
-Henle then met Donald W. MacKinnon (who had studied Gestalt psychology in Berlin), this began her interactions with Kurt Lewin and introduced her to his kind of experimental research.
+Unable to become a scientist, he became a businessman although he continued his education.
+Growing up in a stimulating home environment encouraged Henle and her siblings to achieve academically.
+Her brother Paul became a professor of philosophy and her sister Jane studied archeology.
+Henle entered Smith College in 1930, earning a bachelor's degree in 1934.
+She earned a bachelor's degree in French and a master's degree, in 1935, in psychology.
+While pursuing her master's degree, Henle met with James J. Gibson, Eleanor J. Gibson and Kurt Koffka, all renowned in psychology.
+Henle's encounter with Koffka aroused her interest in Gestalt psychology, motivating her to want to know more about the subject.
+Henle went on to earn a Ph.D. at Bryn Mawr College.
+The college hired her as an assistant for Harry Helson.
+Under Helson she developed a solid understanding of experimental methods.
+Henle then met Donald W. MacKinnon (who had studied Gestalt psychology in Berlin), which led to her meeting Kurt Lewin.
+Lewin introduced her to the experimental methods he used in his research in social psychology.